 After receiving an approved marriage license, it's finally time to schedule your ceremony!
 We will match you with one of our experienced officiants who will help meet your unique needs.
 The officiant will also ensure that your ceremony follows any legal requirements.
 The ceremony typically lasts 15 minutes, but you are welcome to customize it and make it a bigger event.

 To find out if online marriage is right for you, you may reach out to our team via chat or on our Contact page.
 Our skilled team will walk you through the process and help you every step of the way.

 To legally wed, a couple needs to get a marriage license.
 It is essentially a permit from the government allowing you to marry.The marriage ceremony would not be considered legally binding without a marriage license.

-The validity of a marriage license varies depending on the state or country where it was obtained.
+The validity of a marriage license varies in the state or country where it was obtained.
 In most states in the USA, a marriage license is valid for 30 days to a year from the date of issuance.
 In Courtly's case, it is valid for 32 days.
-After the expiration date, the couple must apply for a new marriage license to get married legally.
-Some states may require additional documents or fees for a new license application.
-It's important for couples to check the expiration date of their marriage license and plan accordingly to avoid any complications on their wedding day.

-Depending on where the marriage took place, there are several procedures for getting a duplicate of a marriage certificate.
-Contacting the vital records office in the state or county where the marriage license was issued is typically the first step.
-The office will normally request specific information, such as the couples' complete names, the time and place of the wedding, and identity documentation from the requester.
-The vital records office will normally process the request and produce a certified copy of the marriage certificate once the required information has been given and any fees have been paid.
+Contacting the vital records office in the state or county where the marriage certificate was issued is typically the first step.
+The vital records office will normally request specific information, such as your complete names and valid IDs.
 The processing and mailing of the certificate to the requester could take a few weeks.
-If the marriage certificate is needed urgently, some vital records offices may offer expedited services for an additional fee.
+If you need the marriage certificate urgently, some vital records offices may offer expedited services for an extra fee.